Hikaru-e/docx2pdf/README.md

 # Word to PDF Converter

 This project is a Java-based desktop application that converts Microsoft Word documents (.doc and .docx) to PDF files.
 It uses the docx4j library for handling Word documents and Apache FOP for PDF conversion.
-The graphical user interface (GUI) is built using Swing and styled with FlatLaf.
+The graphical user interface (GUI) is built using Swing.

 ## Features

--   Add multiple Word documents for batch conversion.
+-   [x] Add multiple Word documents for batch conversion.
--   Select an output directory for the converted PDF files.
+-   [x] Select an output directory for the converted PDF files.
--   Supports both .doc and .docx formats.
+-   [x] Supports both .doc and .docx formats.
--   Maps fonts to ensure proper rendering in the PDF files.
+-   [ ] Maps fonts to ensure proper rendering in the PDF files. ( Still in progress )

 ## Prerequisites